gilzim/fibn/README.md

 the src folder contains 3 folders: vr, scripts and img.

-the vr folder includes .py files for preprocessing data, a utils.py file for loading models from checkpoints and the models package which contatins the implementations of the different layers and models.
+The vr folder includes .py files for preprocessing data, a utils.py file for loading models from checkpoints and the models package which contatins the implementations of the different layers and models.

-the scripts folder includes .py files for preprocessing the data, .py files for training and running models and  the train folder which contains .sh scripts for training FiLM and FiBN models.
+The scripts folder includes .py files for preprocessing the data and for training and running models and the train folder which contains .sh scripts for training the FiBN model.

-the img folder includes example pictures of the CLEVR dataset and the stats folder which contains gammas and betas distributions of the FiBN model.
+The img folder includes an example picture of the CLEVR dataset and the stats folder which contains gammas and betas distributions of the FiBN model.

 ### Important Notes
 - The code can only run on the Linux OS